 Do kids need a COVID-19 vaccine booster?

-The Centers for Disease Control recommends that everyone over the age of six months get at least one booster dose of the COVID-19 vaccine.
+The Centers for Disease Control recommends that everyone over the age of six months get an updated COVID vaccine as of October 2023.

 Is the children’s COVID-19 vaccine the same as the vaccine for adults?

-Children of different ages get different, age-adjusted doses of the COVID-19 vaccine:
+Children of different ages get different, age-adjusted doses of the COVID-19 vaccine.
+Please contact your PCP for additional details.

 Can children get the COVID-19 vaccine and other vaccines on the same day?